 Being Frugal Can Help You Save Money Fast

 These simple money-saving ideas only scratch the surface of frugal living.
-For my husband and I, simple fixes like these allow us to save some money each month.
+For my husband and me, simple fixes like these allow us to save some money each month.

 Take your savings goals in strides.
 Start by saving money each day until you are saving money each week.
 In time, you will be saving money each month!